wizardamigos/app/curriculum/lesson034/description.en.md

 ---
 {
-  "title": "Title",
+  "title": "Code Combat (Back to Back)",
-  "duration": "9:99"
+  "duration": "4:13"
 }
 ---

-Here comes description
+More practice and fun with `if/else`